Lehigh Valley Mall: Background

 The largest shopping mall in Pennsylvania's Lehigh Valley region, the Lehigh Valley Mall is located north of Allentown, on MacArthur Road between U.S. Route 22 and Grape Street.
 The Lehigh Valley Mall is anchored by Boscov's (formerly Wanamaker's, Hecht's and Strawbridge's), JCPenney, and Macy's (formerly Bamberger's).
 In 2020, Dave & Buster's, a restaurant and video arcade, opened a location at Lehigh Valley Mall.

 Originally opened in 1976, the mall was purchased by Simon Property Group in 2003 when it acquired The Kravco Company.
-Although a majority stake in the mall has since been sold to the Pennsylvania Real Estate Investment Trust, Simon continues to manage the mall.
+Although a majority stake in the mall has since been sold to PREIT, Simon continues to manage the mall.

 In 1995, the mall went under its first major renovation.
 The spiral ramp connecting the two levels was removed to make way for a glass elevator, fountains were removed, and renovations to the mall's interior and exterior appearance were made.
 A 110000 sqft lifestyle center addition was added in October 2007, housing such stores as Apple, Sephora and Barnes & Noble.

 There is an additional outdoor strip center called the Lehigh Valley Convenience Center on the east side of the lot.
 It has 87280 sqft.
 Restaurants are located inside the mall and along its beltway road.